The Pitchow is a hybrid dog created from the combination of its American Pitbull Terrier and Chow Chow parents.

 3 Little-Known Facts About Pitchow Puppies

-- Because this is a mixed breed that was born from two purebred dogs, you need to look at the parent dogs to find out what your puppy will look and act like.
+- Because this is a mixed breed that was born from two purebred dogs, you need to look at the parent dogs to find out what your puppy will look like and act like.

 - American Pitbull Terriers originate from England and were created from several types of Terrier breeds such as the Fox Terrier, the White English Terrier, and the Black and Tan Terrier.